strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 DATABASE_PASSWORD=acme
 ```

-if you want to customize the path of the `.env` file to load you can set an envrionement variable called `ENV_PATH` before starting your application:
+If you want to customize the path of the `.env` file to load you can set an environment variable called `ENV_PATH` before starting your application:

 ```sh
 $ ENV_PATH=/absolute/path/to/.env npm run start